 - Not as many entry-level models.
 Over the years, Schecter has updated its lineup to include more budget-friendly guitars, but a majority of their guitars still hove around that four-figure mark.

-Top model for beginners: Schecter Omen-6
+Top model for Newbies: Schecter Omen-6

 Speed.
 Hot tone.
 And sustain.
 The Schecter Omen, which comes in a six- and seven-string version, is highly popular among metal players because of its output and tone, but also the craftsmanship that helps keep this guitar in tune.